-The Fear of Forests is Technically Known as Xylophobia and is most commonly associated with the ideas of either being lost, or of not being able to see clearly around oneself should there be danger.
+The fear of Forests is also known as Xylophobia and is most commonly associated with the ideas of either being lost, or of not being able to see clearly around oneself should there be danger.

 Fear of Forests Symptoms

 The symptoms associated with the fear of Forests have much in common with other fears and phobias and may include:

 - Low Self-Esteem

 Often the symptoms of Xylophobia can seem to occur without the object of fear even being present indicating that the fear of Forests has become normalised into everyday life.

 This normalisation process often results in the development and use of safety behaviours in an attempt to prevent exposure to triggering events which, paradoxically, may cause the problem to get worse.

 In other words, safety behaviours tend to reinforce the fear of Forests rather than diminish it!